NIHOPA/predictivebreakthroughs/README.md

 # Predictive Breakthroughs

-This respository contains code to reproduce the results of the predictive breakthroughs manuscript.
+This repository contains code to reproduce the results of the predictive breakthroughs manuscript.
 In addition, it includes code that can be used independently for cocitation network (CCN) computation and MCL/R-MCL (Regularized Markov Clustering Algorithm).
 The R-MCL code algorithm has been tested on networks with more than 25 million nodes and 1 billion edges.

 ### Setup Environment